carbon-language/carbon-lang/docs/design/README.md

 >     [#1283: how should pattern matching and implicit conversion interact?](https://github.com/carbon-language/carbon-lang/issues/1283)

 `match` is a control flow similar to `switch` of C/C++ and mirrors similar constructs in other languages, such as Swift.
-The `match` is followed by an expression, whose value is matched against `case` declarations in order.
+The `match` keyword is followed by an expression in parentheses, whose value is matched against `case` declarations in order.
 The code for the first matching `case` is executed.
 An optional `default` code block may be placed after the `case` declaratoins, it will be executed if none of the `case` declarations match.